spark0420/TouchScreen-Latnecy-Measure/README.md

 The tool automatically captures the moment blue is captured.
 Then, it calculates the frame count difference between the output and input to calculate the latency.

+### Note!
+The tool needs further modularization.
+More update aspects remain